Cockroaches 101Dr. Jim Fredericks

 crevices on the outside of the home and eliminate moisture buildup

 in basements, attics and crawlspaces.
-It's important to pay extra
+When inspecting for types of

-attention to kitchens and bathrooms - especially under appliances
+cockroaches, pay extra attention to kitchens and bathrooms -

 especially under appliances and sinks - as these areas are